vexip-ui/vexip-ui/docs/en-US/component/date-picker.md

 :::

-:::demo datepicker/type
+:::demo date-picker/no-action

-### Control Type
+### Directly Select

-Setting the value of the `type` prop toggles the selection type of the date picker.
+If you want to be able to complete the select after a date is clicked, you can add the `no-action` prop to change the selection mode.

+Note that the `outside-cancel` prop will always take effect after adding this prop.

-When the selection type is `'year'`, the return value of the date picker will become the year of type number.
+When the `type` prop is `'datetime'`, it only disables the bottom action bar of the panel, and does not change the selection mode.

 :::

-:::demo datepicker/unit-readonly
+:::demo date-picker/loading

-### Input Readonly
+### Loading

-Add `unit-readonly` prop to make the input control read-only, and the user can only select date via the panel.

-Note that this will make impossible to type date, and the component lose some accessibility.
+The loading state of the date picker can be controlled through the `loading` prop.

+If you want to be read-only when loading, you need to add the `loading-lock` prop.

 :::